inudzuka-mitsu/group-project/README.md

 ## Dependencies

 You should have access to the EC2 that contains this script.
-Please consult anyone in Group 4 to get acccess.
+Please consult anyone in Group 4 to get acccess or see documentation (link below).

 ## Run the script